salujajaskeerat/ELP305-TribeD-documentation/index.md

 <https://www.indiamart.com/proddetail/200-lpd-solar-water-heater-10495712030.html>

 1. Dimensions are : 1.316m x 2.105m
-2. 200 LPD Non pressurized ETC(Evacuated Tube Collector-based on thermosyphon principle) because ETC has a very low heat loss coefficient.
+2. 200 LPD Non-pressurized ETC(Evacuated Tube Collector based on thermosyphon principle) because ETC has a very low heat loss coefficient.
 3. Average Hot water output is above 40 to 50 °C above ambient temperature.
-4. Tank insulation with Polyurethane foam which keeps the water hot for 16 to 18 hrs with a small temperature loss of 3 °C.
+4. Tank insulation with Polyurethane foam keeps the water hot for 16 to 18 hrs with a slight temperature loss of 3 °C.
 5. Socket provided for the Electrical Back up heating coil in the tank for low sunlight conditions.
 6. Plumbing Pipes and accessories are required for inlet and outlet connections with domestic water tank and supply.